RobTables/react-typescript-click-handlers/README.md

 ```

 ## Why an Inside Click Handler when there's `onClick()`?
-The Inside Click Handler is beneficial when you have a component that is entirely made up of other components where you may not want to create a native DOM component wrapper within the parent.
+The Inside Click Handler is beneficial when you have a component that is entirely made up of other components where you may rather want to create component as opposed to a native DOM element wrapper within the parent.